 It’s important to be self-aware of your own habits and body language during meetings.
 It’s natural to become restless or bored, especially during long meetings.
 That said, it’s important to avoid things such as tapping or clicking your pen, fidgeting with your clothes, jewelry, or notebook, swiveling your chair or playing with different heights, tapping your feet, rustling papers, making quiet noises or humming, and last but not least, do NOT pull out your cell phone.
 Turn off or silence your device and put it away somewhere that it’s no longer visible, such as in your purse, briefcase, or jacket pocket.
 If you want to bring your laptop along, ask the facilitator or meeting organizer beforehand if it’s appropriate.
 While you may think these actions are harmless, they are often seen as rude and disrespectful.
 A good way to keep your focus is to write notes, actively write down questions that you would like to ask and to participate in the meeting.

-We hope that this article has been helpful in laying down some universal meeting etiquette rules.
+We hope that this article has been helpful in laying down some universal meeting etiquette rules for 2023.
 If you found it helpful, be sure to share it with a friend or a colleague.
 Until next time, it was great to see you again!